I packed my bag

 I packed my bag is a memory game often played as a car game.
-In the traditional version of the game, one person says "I packed my bag and in it I put...", and names any object.
-The next person then says "I packed my bag and in it I put...", followed by the original suggestion, and adding their own.
-The game continues with more objects being added, and a player is disqualified if they forget one of the previously occurring items or can not think of a new item to add to the bag.
+In the traditional version of the game, one person says "I packed my bag and in it I put..." and names any object.
+The next person then says "I packed my bag and in it I put..." followed by the previous suggestions, then adding their own.
+The game continues with more objects being added, and a player is disqualified if they forget one of the previously occurring items or cannot think of a new item to add to the bag.
 The game continues until all but the winner has been disqualified.

 Example

-A game that started as "I packed my bag and in it I put a toothbrush" may, after six further turns, be something like: "I packed my bag and in it I put a toothbrush, a volleyball, a comic book, a banana, a deck of cards, a baseball cap, and a tent."
+In a gameplay scenario, what started as "I packed my bag and in it I put a toothbrush" may, after six further turns, become "I packed my bag and in it I put a toothbrush, a volleyball, a comic book, a banana, a deck of cards, a baseball cap, and a tent."